AniArka/face-recognition-using-open-cv/README.md

 3. The webcam feed will open, and faces detected in real-time will be compared against the known faces provided.
 If a match is found, the person's name will be displayed on the screen.

-4. Press the q key to exit the application.
+4. Press the 'q' key to exit the application.

 ## Configuration
 No additional configuration is required for this project.